A Monkland Harriers Group (1970):

 Front Row: Robert Geddes, Joe Small, (seven unknown), Frank Gribben, Tony Rezcek.

 Monkland Harriers was one of Scotland’s oldest running clubs, having been an offshoot of Clydesdale Harriers, and had provided many Scottish Internationalists up into the 1920’s including Olympian Sam Stevenson and Scottish Internationalist Matthew Forrester.
-Their stamping ground was the Coatbridge area of North Lanarkshire and the club was doing very well indeed at the period Joe is talking about.
+Club Colours were a black vest with a white sash and their stamping ground was the Coatbridge area of North Lanarkshire and the club was doing very well indeed at the period Joe is talking about.
 In my role as last of the dinosaurs, I felt that it was a pity that they lost their identity when the Clyde Valley amalgamation took place and they were swept up with Motherwell, L & L, Airdrie and a couple of other clubs.
-The new club was undoubtedly successful and Joe has promised to talk about it in another essay.
-I look forward to seeing it!
+The new club was undoubtedly successful and Tom Callaghan talks about it here .

 “Having looked in detail at the stars of our sport, we’ve decided it was time to give a mention to some of the lesser lights, not the big names but those runners who provided the essential back up in team races, relays as well as competing to a good standard in their own right.
 I’ll concentrate on the men I trained and raced with over the years with both Monkland Harriers and Clyde Valley AAC.